paulkn/esar/src/pages/blog/2020-08-03-as-revival-increases-so-abortion-will-end.md

 Because of the Holy Spirit who is within us, we can declare that in a moment things can turn around surpernaturally.
 God is giving us a  promise about revival and the ending of abortion.
 I believe many promises are coming to pass in the midst of the greatest revival that we have ever seen before.

  In accordance with the dream I believe that Zechariah 4:6 is saying this revival and the ending of abortion will “not be by power or might but by the Spirit of the Lord”    So right now we are praying for the Spirit of God to move among us.
 Right now we are praying for a fresh encounter of God’s presence.
-Right now we are praying that principalities of molek , witchcraft, and jezebel come down.
-Right now we are repenting on behalf of the nation against murder and the blood that has been shed.

 God is saying AS REVIVAL INCREASES SO ABORTION WILL END.
 Do you believe it!?
 I am coming into agreement with the Lords heart for His people.